perry-mitchell/any-fs/README.md

 |-----------------|---------------------------|-----------------------------------------------------|
 | filePath        | `String`                  | The file to read                                    |
 | options         | `String` or `Object`      | Encoding (string) or config options (object)        |

+> `options.encoding` is set to `null` by default, returning the raw buffer.
+Use `"utf8"` to convert it to a UTF8 string.

 ### stat(filePath)
 Get statistics on a file or directory - returns a Promise with the stat object.